-Eviction Notice & Termination of occupancy.
+Eviction Notice & Termination of occupancy

 In the event of an eviction, the resident will be issued a written eviction notice with a timeframe to move out of the room.

-A minimum of 48 hours to a maximum of five-days notice to vacate the room; however, in some cases an immediate eviction can be levied by the Director of Campus Living.
+A minimum of 48 hours to a maximum of five-days notice to vacate the room; however, in some cases an immediate eviction can be levied by the Director of Campus Living or by the Registrar.

-Move-out Process for Evictions.
+Move-out Process for Evictions